Wills, Trusts & Probate

 What responsibilities does a guardian have?

-Yes, court approval is generally required to establish a guardianship in Burlingame to ensure that the legal arrangement is necessary and appropriate.
-The court reviews evidence and hears from interested parties before appointing a guardian.
-This process protects the rights of the individual needing care and ensures proper oversight.
-Exceptions are rare and typically involve emergency situations where temporary guardianships may be granted.
-Formal court involvement provides legal validation and clarity in guardianship matters.
+Yes, court approval is generally required to establish a guardianship in Burlingame to ensure that the arrangement is necessary and the proposed guardian is suitable.
+The court examines evidence, hears from interested parties, and may request evaluations before appointing a guardian.
+Exceptions are limited and typically involve emergency or temporary orders when immediate intervention is needed.
+Formal court involvement provides legal validation of the guardian’s authority and ensures protections for the ward’s rights.
+Following the correct filing and notification procedures helps the court assess whether guardianship is the appropriate remedy for the circumstances presented.

-How can I terminate a guardianship in California?
+How can a guardianship be terminated or modified?

 What happens if a guardian fails to meet their obligations?